finagle/finch/docs.md

 ## Requests

 ### Custom Request Types

 An `Endpoint` doesn't have any constraints on its type parameters.
-In fact any `Req` and `Rep` types may be used in `Endpoint` with just one requirement: there is should be an implicit view `Req => HttpRequest` available in the scope.
+In fact any `Req` and `Rep` types may be used in `Endpoint` with just one requirement: there should be an implicit view `Req => HttpRequest` available in the scope.
-This approach allows to define custom request type using composition but not inheritance.
+This approach allows to define custom request types using composition but not inheritance.
 More precisely, the user-defined request `MyReq` may be smoothly integrated into the Finch stack just by its implicit view to an `HttpRequest`.

 ```scala